Mark Lye: Personal life

 Lye plays guitar, in particular blues guitar, and has played with a member of Eric Clapton's band.
 Late in his career he formed Jake Trout and the Flounders, a cover band with fellow professional golfers Payne Stewart and Peter Jacobsen.
-He also made a cameo in the 1996 golf-comedy film Happy Gilmore that starred Adam Sandler.

 Lye is diabetic and has had additional health issues.
-Lye has battled malignant melanoma.
+Lye has battled melanoma.
 He first discovered a dime-sized mole on his left knee in 1991 and had surgery to remove it.
 He was cancer free for more than five years; however, in 2002, a small growth on his left thigh was discovered.
 He had surgery and other aggressive treatments for this recurrence and remains under a doctor's care.
 Influenced by his cancer diagnosis he became a born-again Christian.

 Lye lives in Naples, Florida.
 He and his wife Lisa have two children, Lucas and Eva.

+Lye served as script consultant for the 1996 film Happy Gilmore.